v2ray/manual/en/configuration/transport/websocket.md

 * `path`: Path used for WebSocket.
 Default to root, as `""`。
 * `headers`: Custom HTTP header.
 An array where each entry is a key value pair in string, for header and value in HTTP header.
 Default is empty.

+## Notice

+* Since V2Ray 3.4, Websocket recognizes X-Forwarded-For header and use it as source address of the traffic.